cs-chan/ArtGAN/README.md

 2. Please choose one of the following options:

 Option 1:
-- These are the Alexnet models pre-trained on ImageNet classification task and fine-tuned on 3 different class in Wikiart dataset.
+- These are the Alexnet models pre-trained on ImageNet classification task and fine-tuned on 3 different classes in the Wikiart dataset.
 ```
 Artist
 ```